justnat3/the-vault/README.md

 5. Click `Edit`
 6. click `new`
 7. Put the path to your vault.exe - recommended to put it in C:/Program Files
-8. Please include the file name in the path on the env var you just added
+8. **Please do not include the file name in the path on the env var you just added**
 9. close your command_prompt or powershell and reopen it.

 ### Usage